 Enchanted Gardens Project

 Construction on a new, affordable workforce housing development, Enchanted Gardens Apartment, began in August 2021.
 Realtex Development Corporation purchased the property on North Ben Jordan Street from the City in July.
 The $32 million project is primarily financed through bonds issued by the Victoria Housing Finance Corporation, a nonprofit housing finance corporation led by a board of three City Council members, and through the Texas Department of Housing and Community Affairs’ noncompetitive 4% housing tax credit program.
 Enchanted Gardens will be Victoria’s first new housing development since 2007 to leverage federal low‐cost housing tax incentives.
 The development will create 168 housing units and more than 200 temporary construction jobs.
-The complex is expected to begin leasing units in July 2022 with construction being completed in October 2022.
+The complex began leasing units in November 2022, and construction is anticipated to be completed in June 2023.
 Housing at Enchanted Gardens will be reserved for residents who earn up to 60% of Victoria’s median family income, which is about $43,300 for a family of four, according to the U.S. Department of Housing and Urban Development.

 Odem Street Project